 Simply trying out telematics should earn you some savings.
 The trials can earn you a one-time discount or even a cash payment in exchange for using a smartphone app or monitoring device that records your driving.

-6. Improve your credit
+6. Improve your credit score

 While improvements in your financial record may not immediately affect your insurance rate, it's likely that your premiums will eventually decrease as your credit score increases.

-7. Be a safe driver and complete a driving course
+8. Be a safe driver

 Having multiple accidents and traffic tickets can raise your car insurance premium.
 By staying mindful on the road, you can avoid the accidents and moving violations that will negatively impact your driving record — and, in turn, raise the insurance rate you pay.

-8. Switch to a smaller vehicle
+10. Switch to a smaller, cheaper vehicle

 When to ask about lowering car insurance costs